 If you know me or read my blog you might already know that this August I’m heading out for a 220-mile 18-day backpack through the Sierras.
+I’ve been looking for many backpacks that would fit my needs and decided to get mine from backpackingmall.
 I’ve never done anything like this before and have no idea what to expect!
 My planned start is August 14th south of Yosemite near Silver Lake.
 I’ll be joining my dad, stepmom, and family friend on a couple day loop through the gorgeous Ritter Range in the Ansel Adams Wilderness.
 I’ll say goodbye and continue along the JMT solo for 10 days before meeting back up with them near Kearsarge Pass.
 We’ll all hit the trail again, finishing atop Mount Whitney on August 31st.
 Whew!
 I hope it all goes to plan!

 Update: I wrote this post in July 2016 one month before my JMT attempt.
 Sadly, it did not go to plan and I was forced to abandon due to wildfires.